 1. Make the batter

 Place the flour, baking powder, vanilla powder and salt in a large mixing bowl.
 Stir to mix.
-Made a well in the center and crack in the eggs.
-Use a rubber spatula to break the eggs and start to incorporate the flour from the side while gradually add in some water.
-Mix until the batter is smooth and add pandan juice.
+Make a well in the centre and use a rubber spatula to break the eggs.
+Start to incorporate the flour from the side while gradually add in some water.
+Mix until the batter is smooth then add pandan juice.
 Strain the batter if necessary to get rid of lumps.
 Cover and let the batter rest for 1 hour.
 You can keep the batter in the fridge up to 48 hours.

 2. Make the crepes

-Add the margarine.
-Spoon in about less than 1/4 cup of the batter and swirl the pan to cover the pan quickly to make a thin pancake about 8 inches in diameter.
-Cook for about 30 seconds and then flip over and cook for another 10 seconds.
+Heat the pan with a bit of margarine over medium-high heat.
+Pour the batter onto the pan in about less than 1/4 cup of the batter for each crepe, then quickly swirl the pan in a circular motion to coat the pan evenly.
+Cook for about a minute or until the bottom is light brown, and flip over to cook for another 10 seconds.
 Remove and set aside.
 Make pancakes with the remaining batter in the same manner.

 3. Make the filling

-Place all ingredients in a small sauce pan, cook it until the brown sugar is melted.
+Place all filling ingredients in a small saucepan, cook it until the brown sugar is melted.
 Set aside to cool down.

 4. Compose the crepe

-Place about 1-2 tbsp. of the filling near the edge of the lower half of the pancake you prepared earlier.
+Place about 1-2 tbsp of the filling near the edge of the lower half of the crepes that you prepared earlier.
 Fold the bottom over once, then fold the right side and left side to the middle and over once more to make a cylinder shape.
 Repeat with the rest of the crepes and filling.
 Serve at room temperature.